Welcome to Spectre

 Unleashing Speed, Security, and Decentralization

-• SpectreX Algorithm: SpectreX, based on AstroBWTv3, employs a unique three-step proof-of-work process with SHA-3, AstroBWTv3, and HeavyHash.
+• SpectreX PoW Algorithm: SpectreX, based on AstroBWTv3, employs a unique three-step proof-of-work process with SHA-3, AstroBWTv3, and HeavyHash.
 It promotes fair, decentralized mining on ordinary computers.
+It is designed to be ASIC- and FPGA-resistant, making mining fair and accessible to everyone.
 As the world's first Rust implementation of AstroBWTv3 without external C dependencies, it uses only Rust crates for a fully native solution.

 GitHub